Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what the actual difference is between the two kinds of tea.

 Are There Other Differences Between Hei Cha and Pu-erh?

-In most Hei Cha styles other than Shou Pu-erh, the tea undergoes post-fermentation but without the intense conditions typical of Shou Pu-erh.
+In most Hei Cha styles other than Shou Pu-erh, the tea undergoes post-fermentation, but under less intense conditions than those typical of Shou Pu-erh.

 In Hei Cha, the leaves are usually allowed to ferment more gradually, often with lower humidity and less heat.
-Also, some Hei Cha are fermented after the rolling, while the leaves are still retaining moisture.
-This more measured approach tends to preserve more of the tea's original character, featuring floral and woody notes as well as a mellow body.
+Also, some Hei Cha are fermented after rolling, while the leaves are still retaining moisture.
+This more measured approach tends to preserve more of the tea's original character, showcasing floral and woody notes alongside a mellow body.

 Shou Pu-erh, by contrast, goes through a more aggressive Wet Piling (渥堆 – Wo Dui).
 After initial processing, the tea is piled in large heaps, sprayed with water, and covered with a tarp to trap heat and moisture.
 The piles are turned regularly to manage temperature and microbial activity.
-This accelerates fermentation significantly, resulting in a rich, earthy tea.
+This significantly accelerates fermentation, resulting in a rich, earthy tea.

 Leaf material also plays a major role.
 Most Shou Pu-erh is made from large-leaf tea trees, usually of the Camellia sinensis var.
 Assamica variety, which produces a robust, full-bodied taste.
-Non-Pu-erh Hei Cha, on the other hand, is often made from small-leaf varietals.
+Many non-Pu-erh Hei Cha, on the other hand, use local medium- or large-leaf cultivars from their own regions (Hunan, Guangxi, Anhui, etc.) or even small leaf varietals.
 These lend a more delicate structure to the final tea – smoother, with gentler complexity and a less dense profile.
 This botanical difference influences not only the taste but also how each tea evolves during fermentation and aging.

 Many people describe Hei Cha as having a "fresher" taste than Pu-erh.